simoneSantoni/net-analysis-smm638/README.md

 their work to fellow students in week 6.
 Invited groups could also receive a maximum of 3 bonus points on the basis of the quality of their presentations.

-## Final-cours project
+## Final course project

 With the **FCP**, groups make their hands 'dirty' as they help a real-world client to face some network analytic challenges.
-The details about the client and the challenge will be available in week 8.
-Final course projects will be evaluated on a rolling-based window and should be submitted by mid December (the course office will liaise with the students soon about the exact deadline).
+The details about the client and the challenge will be available in week 7.
+Final course projects will be evaluated on a rolling-based window and should be submitted by mid December (the course office will confirm the exact deadline shortly).

 ## Case studies